venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

 As many of you might know, jQuery is a JavaScript library, which allows you to select DOM elements using the CSS selectors syntax.
 To me, jQuery works as a bridge that connects the two sides and plays its role as a middleman who actively communicates between the front end and the back end service.

-Although jQuery has became much less popular in recent years, it is still playing a big part in the JavaScript ecosystem and has been used by a lot of people, and I personally found it is very user friendly and super simple to pick up, especially if you are new to web development and are looking for a quick way to learn and build an interactive web application.
+Although jQuery has became much less popular in recent years, it is still playing a big part in the JavaScript ecosystem and has been used by a lot of people, and I personally found it is very user friendly and simple enough to pick up, especially if you are new to web development and are looking for a quick way to learn and build an interactive web application.
 I learned jQuery from the ground up in a week and was amazed by how powerful the jQuery functions are, and I managed to build my first (super naive) full-stack web application by reading the API documentation.

 In the following part, I would like to talk through some handy use cases with the implementation details to generate dynamic reports.